 The Becket Approval is the latest in the series that follows the exploits of John Stratton, SBS and MI6 operative.
-The story is by far the most complex of them all, so detailed and packed with espionage, action and indeed romance that it will take 2 books to tell it in full.
+The story is by far the most complex of them all, packed with espionage, action and romance.

 The SBS was first into battle a month before the SAS in the Falklands War and again in the Gulf War, yet hitherto it is the SAS that has had by far the higher profile.
 The SBS draws its manpower solely from the Marine Commando Units, and the Royal Marines are the oldest and most battle-honoured regiment in the world.
 FIRST INTO ACTION is the first Special Boat Services memoir written from the inside.
 It tells how Duncan Falconer passed the Royal Marines Commando Course before being recruited into the SBS at Poole in Dorset – the youngest recruit in modern times.
 The regimen of ruthless training is graphically described and includes revelatory accounts of SBS operations in Northern Ireland, the Falklands and the Gulf War, and the rivalry between the SAS's individualist mentality and the more team-based, marine ethos of the SBS.
 Falconer also detailed stories from his days as an undercover operator in the 14th Intelligence Detachment.
 This grippingly detailed memoir is sure to command the attention of anyone interested in Special Forces and how they operate.
 BEHIND THE BOOK The book was not my idea but the collective response by a number of SBS personnel to the much derided ‘contract’ that all British Special Forces were asked to sign by the MoD.
 It was a non-disclosure of information contract.
 No one complained about that part of it.
 What they didn’t like was that it also appeared to threaten to control what work people could or could not do once they left the service.
 At least that's what the contract appeared to try to do at the time.
 Two members of the SBS refused to sign on principle and were kicked out.
 Sign it or end your career was the threat.
 It caused a ripple of discontent through the ranks.
 I never felt as if I was being disloyal by writing it because none of the stories were younger than 19 years old by the time the book was published.
 No secrets were revealed or identities betrayed.
 I sent the manuscript to the MoD and actually went to the MoD in person to go through it.
 The MoD removed some material that I had mistakenly assumed was no longer confidential and I was allowed to publish what remained, but not with MoD blessing of course.